 A class of its own within the larger amaro family, Fernet is known as the "bartender’s handshake"—what bartenders order when visiting a comrade who’s working behind the stick.
 Milan’s Fernet-Branca, founded in 1845 and by far the most well-known producer of the style, is distinguished by its heady zing of black licorice and green herbaceousness from a secret blend of ingredients known to include myrrh, saffron, chamomile, and gentian.
 Mixing with Fernet can be tricky, as it requires complementary ingredients that aren’t easily overpowered.
 It’s popularly sipped on ice, with soda, or even Cola.

-Find Fernet-Branca online here or get our favorite Fernet cocktail recipes right this way»
+Get our favorite Fernet cocktail recipes

 Hailing from the southern Italian town of Pisticci, this dessert amaro is a pleasant sipper before or after a meal.
 It was created by pastry chef Pasquale Vena in 1894, and the fourth generation of the Vena family still oversees production today.
 Lucano is made with wormwood, clary sage, and holy thistle, but like most amari, the full recipe is cloaked in secret.
 The profile blends citrusy and floral notes to achieve an excellent balance in both flavor and mouthfeel.
 Drink the stuff on ice or splash it with sparkling wine or soda, and you’re set.